david-serrano/AndroidAssetImporter/README.md

 - Import! (if folders don't exist they will be created automatically)

 #IMPORTANT
-- if you're getting a PluginException in your IDE when first trying to run the plugin, please make sure that you are running against some version of JDK 1.8.
+- If you're getting a PluginException in your IDE when first trying to run the plugin, please make sure that you are running against some version of JDK 1.8.
+Steps for this are:
-- Steps for this are download the latest [JDK version](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+- Download the latest [JDK version](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install it.
-- Edit your JAVA_HOME environment variable for Windows or as appropriate for other OS's to point at the new JDK directory
+- Edit your JAVA_HOME environment variable for Windows or as appropriate for other OS's to point at the new JDK directory.
 - Restart the IDE.

 #License